xaviershilosaputra/OpenAero/README.md

 - You are **free** to learn from, modify, customize, and remix this code.
 - You are **free** to use this for commercial purposes.
-- **Attribution is Required**: You must maintain proper recognition and attribution to the original author (Rainier Pearson Saputra).
+- **Attribution is Required**: You must maintain proper recognition and attribution to the original author.
 You may modify the footer branding as long as the attribution remains clear.

-Terminal View (CLI) is almost done!
-I have successfully implemented all the basic terminal commands such as help, search <flight>, guide <topic>, theme <mode>, clear, and exit.
-However, I still found the current UI ugly and messy.
-To make it look like a real terminal interface, I plan to change the font styles and color, along with background color adjustment, to improve the terminal interface UI.
-I also plan to add more commands for advanced searching and detailed information gathering.

-Command Description:
-  search <flight>    - Track flight (e.g. SQ322)
-  guide <topic>      - Learn aviation data (topics: metar, flight, status (more will be added in the future)) theme <mode> - Change theme (dark/light) clear              - Clear terminal exit                - Return to main interface help                - Show this message

-In the next update, I plan to improve the terminal UI by refactoring the current style.